facebook

 Best Practices in BEP-20 Development

-Organizations creating BEP-20 tokens should follow best practices to maximize reliability and adoption:
+Organizations creating tokens on the standard should follow best practices to maximize reliability and adoption:

 • Use Audited Libraries: Avoid reinventing the wheel—build with audited frameworks like OpenZeppelin.